Student Resources

 Student Activities Center (SAC)

-The Student Activities Center, located on the academic mall, serves as the focal point of the University.
-Events at our venue include lectures, conferences, movies, concerts, and annual recognition ceremonies which bring together all members of the Stony Brook Community.
-While the SAC is primarily intended for the purposeful interaction of our students we enjoy hosting off-campus organizations whenever space permits.
-Our building exceeds ADA standards by offering multiple wheelchair access points and all of our spaces are wheelchair accessible.
+The Student Activities Center, located on the academic mall, serves as the focal point of the university.
+Events at our venue include lectures, conferences, movies, concerts and annual recognition ceremonies that bring together all members of the Stony Brook community.
+While the SAC is primarily intended for the purposeful interaction of our students, we enjoy hosting off-campus organizations whenever space permits.
+Our building exceeds ADA standards by offering multiple wheelchair access points, and all of our spaces are wheelchair accessible.

 Counseling and Psychological Services (CAPS)